sfletc/siRNAenricher/README.md

 # siRNAenricher
-Python package for identifying genomic regions with siRNA enrichment
+Python package for identifying genomic regions with siRNA enrichment.
+Takes a SCRAM2 alignment file and genome reference (FASTA) as inputs and writes enriched regions to file (FASTA).

 ### Installation